adrian-xrx/pitch-it/README.md

-pitch it
+pitch it.
 ========
-pitch it is comunication tool based on webrtc
+pitch it. is communication tool based on webrtc

 ## Prerequesits
-To run or build pitch it you need to have nodejs and npm installed.
+To run or build pitch it. you need to have nodejs and npm installed.
 ## Installation
 Recommended: Download a prebuild version from the release area
 Unzip and navigate to the folder